IGJoshua/coffi/README.md

-Coffi is a foreign function interface library for Clojure, using the new [Project Panama](https://openjdk.java.net/projects/panama/) that's a part of the incubator in Java 19.
+Coffi is a foreign function interface library for Clojure, using the new [Project Panama](https://openjdk.java.net/projects/panama/) that's a part of the preview in Java 19.
 This allows calling native code directly from Clojure without the need for either Java or native code specific to the library, as e.g. the JNI does.
 Coffi focuses on ease of use, including functions and macros for creating wrappers to allow the resulting native functions to act just like